Budjhete/Xojo.ORM/README.md

 # ORM

 ORM is a object-relation-mapper for Xojo applications.
 It is fast, consise, lightweight and secure!

 ## What's so great about it?

-* It is database-independant
+* It is database-independant ;
 You may fetch a model from a database and save it in another if that pleases you!
-Also, basic SQL is used, so it is compatible with pretty much any database supported by Xojo.
+Also, basic SQL is used, so it is compatible with pretty much any database supported by Xojo ;

-* It is secure
-All values are processed and quoted against SQL injections.
+* It is secure: all values are processed and quoted against SQL injections ;

-* It is elegant
-It implements closures for doing builder-like syntax, function parameters and name are consistent and exploit ParamArray and Pair
+* It is elegant: it implements closures for doing builder-like syntax, function parameters and name are consistent and exploit ParamArray and Pair ;

-* It is fast and memory efficient
-Do not fear an overheap, ORM is nearly stateless and does not load unecessary information.
+* It is fast and memory efficient: do not fear an overheap, ORM is nearly stateless and does not load unecessary ; information.

-* It is based on native class such as RecordSet, Database
+* it is based on native class such as RecordSet, Database ;

-* Is is independent from the database
+* it is database independant ;
-Many ORM handles Database object internally, but that's restrictive when you want to work on multiple database.

-* It is unit-tested
+* it is unit-tested and shall not break!
-It will not break in your hand!

-* It is event-driven
+* it is event-driven ;
-It can be efficiently implemented as a control.

-* ORM and QueryBuilder inherit from Control
-There are fully qualified to be used as such.
+* ORM and QueryBuilder inherit from Control and are fully qualified as such ;

-* It has a documentation
-Yep, look below.
+* it is extensively documented.

 ## Quick tour of ORM internals
 ORM is coded surprisingly simply.
 It has 4 internal state: mData, mChanged, mAdd and mRemove.